 What coconut oil is used for soap?

 We can find coconut oil under different names.
 It can be virgin, refined, or fractionated depending on the production process from which it is obtained and the chemical characteristics it has.
 Personally, I’ve tried all types of coconut oil in my soaps and liked the results.
 In particular for dish soap, although in many forums I read that fractionated coconut oil should not be used, I honestly used it and did not find any strange behavior neither at the sight nor during use, maybe just the smell is not so pleasant.
 What we should pay attention to is to consider the right SAP (saponification value).
-If refined coconut oil has a SAP for NaOH equal to 0.183, fractionated coconut oil has a SAP(NAOH) equal to 0.232.
-An important detail to avoid calculation errors.
+If refined coconut oil has a SAP for NaOH equal to 0.183, fractionated coconut oil has a SAP(NaOH) equal to 0.232.
+An important detail to consider in order to avoid calculation errors.

 How to make Solid Homemade Dish Soap : Video

 How to make Solid Homemade Dish Soap | Recipe

 To make solid dish soap we have to bring to zero the amount of free oils.
 Technically is defined as 0% of superfat that means that all fatty acids contained in the oil will react with the caustic soda to become soap.
 For this recipe, I used virgin coconut oil instead of refined one.
 I decided to use it to test its cleaning properties so I could use it in case I have trouble finding the refined one.

 200g (7.05Oz) 100% virgin coconut oil (you can find a similar here)